Dementia symptoms and diagnosis

 • follow simple commands

 There are advantages to seeing a doctor early if you suspect you have dementia.
-Your symptoms may be caused by something else that can be treated – see our information on this page on conditions that can be confused with dementia.
-If you are found to have dementia, you will be able to access any treatment sooner.
+Your symptoms may be caused by something else that can be treated.
+If you’re found to have dementia, you’ll be able to access any dementia treatments sooner.
 You can also get the information and support that’s available.
-People diagnosed with dementia earlier are also more likely to be able to stay at home and independent for longer.

 After diagnosis

 A dementia diagnosis can be overwhelming.
-Of course, it's upsetting for both the person and their loved ones.
-But the diagnosis can be a relief.
-Everyone can now make sense of distressing symptoms and behaviours, which can make them easier to cope with.
+And it can be upsetting for both the person and their loved ones.
+But it can also be a relief once you know there’s an explanation for the distressing symptoms.

 Unfortunately, there's no cure for dementia, but there are treatments that can help.
 The doctor will monitor how well the person responds to their care and treatment.
 For Alzheimer's disease and dementia with Lewy bodies, medicines are usually started straightaway.
 If these help, the dose will be gradually increased.

-As well as medicines, the specialist or memory clinic may suggest group therapy.
+The specialist or memory clinic may also suggest group therapy.
 Groups can provide mental stimulation as well as opportunities to reminisce and talk about the past.
-They could take the form of bingo, art or music therapy, or gardening.
+These could take the form of bingo, art or music therapy, or gardening.
 Planning regular activities can help to build a routine for the person with dementia.

 There are also decisions to make about future treatment and support.
 It’s best to discuss these things when the person with dementia is still able to take part.